JunyiLi0/IGDKEY-website/README.md

 **Important:** After backend updates, the URL might change.
 Update the frontend accordingly and redeploy.

-## 🐛 Troubleshooting

-### CORS Issues
-- Ensure `vercel.json` is properly configured
-- Check that the API URL in `Chat.jsx` is correct
-- Verify the backend is deployed and accessible

-### API Not Working
-- Check Vercel environment variables
-- Verify OpenAI API key is valid and has credits
-- Check Vercel function logs for errors

-### Frontend Not Loading
-- Verify GitHub Pages is enabled
-- Check the `base` path in `vite.config.js`
-- Ensure the `homepage` field in `package.json` is correct

 ## 📝 Environment Variables

 ### Vercel (Backend)